 - Simply lay your herbs out in thin layers on the trays

 - Put trays back in, and set your temperature.
-I usually keep mine at 99 degrees.
+I usually keep mine at 100 degrees Fahrenheit.

 - Set your timer for 5 hours or so.
 When time is up, check your herbs to see if they’re dry (crispy like a cracker).
 If you find some herbs aren’t dry simply do it again.